neethujohny/avsddac_3v3/README.md

 #### Stage 1 Circuit Diagram - VH VL 5-bitstage

 The circuit is an extended version of stage 2 circuit with 5-bit selector switches.
-It is created using the subcircuits of stage 2 circuit.
+It is created using the subcircuits of stage 2 circuit and switch pair circuit.

 ![stage1](https://user-images.githubusercontent.com/65214115/92019614-89140000-ed74-11ea-8b38-4579eea33e9f.PNG)